CodenameGreyFox/mortalityRISK/README.md

 * **Longevity** & **Age at First Birth**.
 * **Reproductive Metrics**
 * **Max Dispersal Length** & **Mate Finding Radius** (essential for spatial models).
+  _A template for this file, as well as detailed explanation of each parameter, can be accessed through the GUI_

 ### 2. Georeferenced Spatial Layers (Spatially Explicit Mode Only)
 * **Species Distribution Layer:** A .asc raster setting the target grid dimensions and identifying currently occupied or potential colonization areas.